kobocoin/dockerfiles/v2103-stable/README.md

 ##### Running the wallet (GUI) using VNC
 If you prefer to use VNC, then from the prompt:
 ```
-. /entrypoint.sh
 kobocoin-qt &
 x11vnc -display :1 -usepw
 ```
-entrypoint.sh sets a machine id and then sets up Xvfp so that kobocoin-qt can use it.
-Next, execute kobocoin-qt (note the trailing &) Finally, execute x11vnc so that we can see kobooin-qt from a VNC viewer on the host.
+Execute x11vnc so that we can see kobocoin-qt from a VNC viewer on the host.
 When this first runs, it will ask for a password.
 You'll need this password in your VNC viewer.

 Next
 ```